mbrubake/cvpr2021-nf_in_cv-tutorial/README.md

-This repo contains the website and materials for the ECCV 2020 Tutorial *Normalizing Flows and Invertible Neural Networks in Computer Vision*.
+This repo contains the website and materials for the CVPR 2021 Tutorial *Normalizing Flows and Invertible Neural Networks in Computer Vision*.

 ### Organizers
 - **Marcus A. Brubaker** Assistant Professor, York University, Canada